NoFoolLikeOne/EDMC-USS-Survey/README.md

 # USS Survery
-A simple EDMC Plugin that logs USS details through google form to a spreadsheet
+A simple EDMC Plugin that logs USS details through google form to a spreadsheet.

+NB This is a prototype.
+Subject to change

 [results spreadheet](https://docs.google.com/spreadsheets/d/1_LsPtmXS7aUGYTJ-OomdE4gsYqkrYsmS7qzSpIUhQ4s/edit?usp=sharing)